rvennam/check-scanner/workshop/part1-learn_openshift/exercise-deploy-upload.md

     ![Pod Logs 1](../assets/check-upload-pod-logs1.png)

-    Notice the lines `Event Streams credentials not found!` and `Object Storage credentials not found!`
+    Notice the lines `Event Streams credentials not found!` and `Object Storage credentials not found!`.
+We haven't configured these yet.

 4. Click back to the **Topology** and select your app again.
 Click on the url under **Routes** to open your application with the URL.